Are you a product-driven company trying to impress your customers? Are you struggling to retain valuable customers? And lastly, are you feeling stuck?

 To make the data collection more precise and effective, the platform conducts a micro survey to ask about the relevance of the search results that look something like this.

 These kinds of general customer satisfaction surveys can be conducted by product companies when a person decides to leave the platform.
 One can use them as exit survey forms and gather crucial insights to know why customers are leaving and whether they found what they were looking for.
-Here's an example of an exit survey template that you can use to gather crucial product feedback.

 Conclusion